smallboy713102/Reference-Textbooks/Practice-Labs/Artificial-Intelligence/Machine-Learning/Supervised-Learning/C1_W2_Lab04_FeatEng_PolyReg_Soln.md

 print(f"Peak to Peak range by column in Normalized X:{np.ptp(X,axis=0)}")
 ```

-    Peak to Peak range by column in Raw        X:[  19  361 6859]
-    Peak to Peak range by column in Normalized X:[3.3  3.18 3.28]

 Now we can try again with a more aggressive value of alpha: